LIPS-scheme/lips/REFERENCE.md

 ```
 (identity n)

-No op function. it just returns its argument.
+No-op function.
+It just returns its argument.
 ```

 ## imag-part